+'''

 p4 serverid fwd-1667

+'''

-When the replica server with the serverID: of fwd-1667 (which was previously assigned the Name: of fwd-replica) pulls its configuration from the master server, its rpl.forward.all configurable directs it to behave as a forwarding replica.
+When the replica server with the serverID: of fwd-1667 (which was previously assigned the Name: of fwd-replica) pulls its configuration from the master server, it will behave as a forwarding replica.

 2. On the replica machine, restart the replica server: